Heyjoy/P5/writeup.md

 I trained a linear SVM using `spatial features`, `hist features`, `hog features`. you can find these function at `extraction.py`

-A linear support Vector Machine classifier is trained.
+A **Linear Support Vector Machine Classifier** is trained by the mentioned features.

 ### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+:

 ![alt text][image3]